NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson01_LRT_results.md

 nrow(sigOE)
 ```

-The number of significant genes observed from the LRT is quite high.
 This list includes genes that can be changing in any direction across the three factor levels (control, KO, overexpression).
-To reduce the number of significant genes, we can increase the stringency of our FDR threshold (`padj.cutoff`).
+To reduce the size of this list (for processing reasons etc.) we can increase the stringency of our FDR threshold (`padj.cutoff`), or subset the top most differentially expressed genes (see below).

 ------------------------------------------------------------------------